Registration and Teams

 What are the prizes?

-The winning team will receive the following prizes:
+The winning team will receive an invite to attend a graduate assessment centre (subject to eligibility requirements) and the following prizes:

 1st place: £10,000 to share amongst its members and $500 each in AWS credits

 2nd place: £7,000 to share amongst its members and $350 each in AWS credits